Rampant illegal mining rips through Assam’s forests as government stays silent, activist heads to SC

 His permit expired on August 21, 2018, and no new clearance was issued.
 However, satellite data indicates ongoing mining over more than 21 hectares, well beyond the sanctioned area.
 Gandhi also failed to carry out the required compensatory plantation under the CAMPA scheme, as mandated by the Forest (Conservation) Act.

-Similarly, authorities permitted Oliver Rahman Laskar to mine 1 hectare at Modertoli Stone Quarry-2 in Doboka Reserve Forest under the Hojai district and the Nagaon South Forest Division.
+Similarly, Oliver Rahman Laskar was permitted to mine 1 hectare at Modertoli Stone Quarry-2 in Doboka Reserve Forest under Hojai district and the Nagaon South Forest Division.
 His clearance expired in 2018, yet mining operations continue beyond the allotted area without fresh approval.

 Another contractor, Ratul Chandra Bordoloi, had applied for the diversion of 5 hectares for Baghara Stone Quarry in Tetelia Baghara Reserve Forest in Morigaon.
 He was only permitted 1 hectare, and even that lacked final environmental clearance.
 Despite this, mining is underway in the forest, as confirmed by recent satellite images.